sametcn99/HTWind/README.md

 ## Releases

-This repository includes automated release workflow at:
+This repository includes an automated release workflow at:

 - `.github/workflows/release.yml`

-When you push a tag like `v1.0.0`, GitHub Actions builds:
+This workflow can be manually triggered via **GitHub Actions UI** (manual `workflow_dispatch`).

+The workflow resolves the current version from `HTWind/HTWind.csproj`, builds the assets, and creates a tagged GitHub Release with:

-- installer (`HTWind-setup-*.exe`) via Inno Setup
+- Installer (`HTWind-setup-*.exe`) via Inno Setup
-- portable archive (`HTWind-portable-*.zip`)
+- Portable archive (`HTWind-portable-*.zip`)

-Both are uploaded to the GitHub Release page.
+Both are automatically uploaded to the GitHub Release page as a new release (`v<version>`).

 ## Installation